Starting from June 24, 2021, the authorities of the Arab Republic have established new entry requirements:

 We kindly ask all passengers to follow the updates and changes from the Russian Federation on the website.

-All passengers aged 6 years and older upon entering Turkey are required to present a negative result of PCR test for COVID-19, made no earlier than 72 hours before departure to Turkey.
+All passengers aged 6 years and older upon entering the territory of Turkey are required to present one of the following documents:

 Passengers transiting Turkey do not need a COVID-19 test.